vitessio/website/content/en/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups.md

 ## Backups

-If you are not already familiar with how backups work in Vitess we suggest you familiarize yourself with them first.
+If you are not already familiar with [how backups work](../overview/) in Vitess we suggest you familiarize yourself with them first.
-An [entire guide](../overview/) is available in this section.

 ## Scheduling backups

 ### Adding the schedule

+{{< warning >}}
+Please note that is not recommended to run production backups every minute.
+These schedules are only an example.
+{{</ warning >}}

 For this example we are going to create two schedules: each will be executed every minute, the first one will backup the two `customer` shards, and the second one will backup the `commerce` keyspace.